 Interested candidates are welcome to write to Prof. Aslan Kasimov at for further details.

-Numerical Methods in Engineering and Science
+Numerical Methods in Engineering and Applied Science (6 credits)

 The course is intended to provide the understanding and working knowledge of numerical methods required for modeling and simulation of complex phenomena.
 It focuses on fundamentals of the methods such as accuracy, stability, convergence, and consistency rather than learning how to use canned computer codes.
 The course involves first-hand experience with programming and solving real problems on computers.
 Solid knowledge of calculus, linear algebra, complex variables is essential, and basic understanding of the theory of ordinary and partial differential equations of physics and engineering as well as basic programming skills are required.
 The following topics will be covered: solving nonlinear equations, matrix equations, eigenvalue problems, interpolation, numerical differentiation and integration, numerical solution of ordinary and partial differential equations, optimization problems, and data analysis.